American Legion Memorial Stadium: History

 From 1937 to 2000, the stadium hosted the Shrine Bowl, which was an annual match-up of the top high school football players in North Carolina and South Carolina.
-Sometime during the 1960s and 1970s, Memorial Stadium gained upper level seating on both sides of the field, raising its capacity to over 20,000.
+Sometime during the 1960s and 1970s, Memorial Stadium gained upper-level seating on both sides of the field, raising its capacity to over 20,000.

 On October 4, 1996, the grunge rock band Pearl Jam played a concert at the stadium.
 During the tour that included this show, the band was determined to find alternative venues, such as this one, primarily as a way to avoid using Ticketmaster as the ticket seller.

 For the past few years the stadium has hosted several band competitions.
 It has hosted the battle of the Bands between the biggest HBCUs in South Carolina, North Carolina, and Georgia, and hosted Drum Corps International competitions hosted by Carolina Crown.

 The stadium also served as a neutral site for the 2002 and 2003 meetings between The Citadel and VMI, known as the Military Classic of the South.

 Recent events

 In late 2009 the east end of the stadium suffered significant damage after a storm drain under the structure caved in causing the stands above it to collapse.
 While repairs were being made, the stadium was closed for several months.
 The stadium reopened in July 2010 with a reduced capacity as a grass berm largely replaced the old seating.

-Memorial Stadium served as the home field for the Charlotte Hounds MLL team.
-The team began play at the start of the 2012 season and used the stadium for home games until 2018.
-The team is currently on hiatus and hopes to return in 2021.

-The stadium continues to play a large role in Charlotte-Mecklenburg high school football, as it hosts big ticket match-ups such as Butler v.
+The stadium continues to play a large role in Charlotte-Mecklenburg high school football, as it hosts multiple "kickoff" games during the first week of the season plus occasional big ticket match-ups such as Butler v.
 Independence and Charlotte Latin v.
 Charlotte Country Day.
 The Myers Park Mustangs moved most of their 2012 home games to the stadium after renovations temporarily lowered capacity at Gus Purcell Stadium, their on-campus home.

 In early 2015, the possibility arose of renovating the stadium to accommodate professional soccer in Charlotte and try to lure an MLS expansion franchise to the city, however this was only a proposal.
 Sometime during 2015, a new press box was constructed on the 'visitors' side of the stadium.
 The Mecklenburg County Commissioners approved a $23 million renovation plan in late 2017.